 - Ensure the main fuel tank is clear of dirt and water. - A separate water trap must be fitted to all engine installations.
-The Shire 60 & 65 engines are supplied with an additional fuel pre-filter water trap as standard. - Connect fuel feed return hoses from engine to main supply and return lines to main fuel tank, ensuring they are connected the correct way around.
-The hose to the electric fuel pump is the inlet. - The engine hoses are supplied with 8mm (5/16") OD metal hosetails and should be securely fitted to the main supply and return pipes with compression fittings. - The engine hoses should have sufficient slack to absorb engine movement without placing strain on the hoses and be securely clipped to prevent accidental damage and chafing. - Initially fill the fuel system by turning the ignition on to operate the electric fuel pump.
-Loosen the bleed screw on the top of the primary fuel filter / water trap and close when fuel begins to flow clearly (no bubbles).
+The engines are supplied with an additional fuel pre-filter water trap as standard. - Connect fuel feed return hoses from engine to main supply and return lines to main fuel tank, ensuring they are connected the correct way around. - Connect the inlet to the primary fuel filter inlet hose. - The engine hoses are supplied with 10mm (3/8") OD metal hosetails and should be securely fitted to the main supply and return pipes with compression fittings. - The engine hoses should have sufficient slack to absorb engine movement without placing strain on the hoses and be securely clipped to prevent accidental damage and chafing. - Initially fill the fuel system by loosening the bleed screw on the top of the primary fuel filter / water trap.
+Pump the primer on the primary filter.
+Close the bleed screw when fuel begins to flow clearly (no bubbles).
 The rest of the process is done automatically by the engine.
 It is rarely necessary to bleed the injection pump or injectors upon installation as the engine will already have fuel in it from the engine run in and test procedure.

-16. Coolant
+15. Coolant

 SCALD HAZARD!
 NEVER REMOVE THE COOLANT BOTTLE CAP IF THE ENGINE IS HOT.
 STEAM AND HOT COOLANT WILL SPURT OUT AND CAUSE INJURY.
 TIGHTEN THE CAP SECURELY AFTER BEING REMOVED.
-STEAM MAY SPURT OUT DURING ENGINE OPERATION IF THE CAP IS LOOSE.
+STEAM CAN SPURT OUT DURING ENGINE OPERATION IF THE CAP IS LOOSE.